dialogflow/dialogflow-android-client/README.md

 Authentication is accomplished through setting the client access token and subscription key when initializing an [AIConfiguration](https://github.com/api-ai/api-ai-android-sdk/blob/master/ailib/src/main/java/ai/api/AIConfiguration.java) object.
 The client access token specifies which agent will be used for natural language processing, subscription key used for managing subscription info.

 **Note:** The API.AI Android SDK only makes query requests, and cannot be used to manage entities and intents.
-Instead, use the API.AI user interface or REST API to  create, retreive, update, and delete entities and intents.
+Instead, use the API.AI user interface or REST API to  create, retrieve, update, and delete entities and intents.

 * [Running the Sample Code](#running_sample)
 * [Getting Started with Your Own App](#getting_started)